Skip to main content

 Can Heirs Sell Inherited Structured Settlement Payments?

-- The sale still requires court approval under the state's Structured Settlement Protection Act (SSPA).
+• The sale requires court approval under the state's Structured Settlement Protection Act (SSPA).
 The heir (not the deceased) is the petitioner in court.

-- Life contingent payments cannot be inherited.
-Since they stop at death, there is nothing for heirs to sell.
+• Life contingent payments cannot be inherited or sold by heirs.
+Since they stop at death, there is nothing to transfer.

-If you have inherited structured settlement payments and need cash now, CSF has experience handling inherited settlement transfers.
-For a complete overview of how the selling process works, see our guide to selling a structured settlement.
-To estimate what your inherited payments might be worth, try our structured settlement calculator.
+CSF has handled hundreds of inherited settlement transfers.
+If you have inherited structured settlement payments and need cash, call us at (800) 317-3769 for a free quote.
+You can also read our step-by-step guide to selling a structured settlement or estimate what your inherited payments might be worth using our structured settlement calculator.

 Why Some Recipients Choose to Sell Before Death